 Not even Longwood Gardens is a “must-see.”
 It is very nice, certainly a “should-see,” but if you pass by without seeing it, you will survive.
 Worse things could happen.

-An interesting hobby would be to keep a list of all the “must-see” places, movies, and TV shows that we have missed, yet here we are, still alive, still healthy and happy.
+An interesting hobby would be to keep a list of all the “must-see” places, movies, and TV shows that we have missed, yet here we are, still alive, still healthy, still happy.

 If there really was a “must-see,” it would be something much more personal, such as seeing a new baby or a loved one before they die.
 Never a place.
 Never an event.
 Never a movie or a TV show.